-I am a Ph.D. graduate student in Classics at the University of California, Irvine.
+I am a doctoral candidate in Classics at the University of California, Irvine.
 My research interests include ancient biography, Greek and Latin historiography, the New Testament, early Christianity, and the early Roman Empire.
-For a further description of my research interests in Classics, see here.
+For a further description of my research studies in Classics, see here.
 I also study philosophy in my graduate work and write on topics such as ethics, epistemology, and metaphysics.
 I completed my M.A. in Classics (emphasis in “Ancient History”) at the University of Arizona with a master’s thesis studying the use of ring composition in Suetonius Tranquillus’ De Vita Caesarum.

 Apart from graduate work, I am also an advocate of secular humanism, naturalist philosophy, and church-state secularism, and write separately about these issues on my other blog Civitas Humana.